grokability/goodforms-js/snippet/README.md

 And it should try to attach to any field in your page with a _name_ of `email`, or of type `email`, or an `id` of `email`.

+It will show a pop-up, or not, based on whatever it is you do or whatever

-Verifications should fire when a user tabs-off of an email field, or tries to submit it.
+~~Verifications should fire when a user tabs-off of an email field, or tries to submit it.
 By default, those verification messages will be set to the element's status using HTML5 Constraint Validation - e.g. using setCustomValidity().
-Additionally, the verification message will be set on the data-goodverification-status attribute in the email input field.
+Additionally, the verification message will be set on the data-goodverification-status attribute in the email input field.~~

 Form submission will be prevented until the email field is marked as Valid.